colabottles/toddl/posts/an-event-apart-boston-2018.md

 </blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Make things that go BOOM!
+Make things that go __BOOM!__

 Then on to Val Head who brought to the table this year, Building More Expressive Products.
 Using animation and sound, you can bring a whole new level to the sites you create or the projects you are working on and Val showed us a little bit of how to harness the design details from motion and sound to build overarching themes.

 Using examples from TunnelBear, Authentic Weather and MailChimp, and the way they use animation to express their brand with personality.
 How we style for animation and what feelings do we aim for.
 Calm?
 Strong?
 Energetic?
 Animation on the web can bring a website or brand to a whole new level of personality.

 After lunch, the panel opened up with Rachel Andrew and Jeremy Keith.
-Discussing the positives (as well as the negatives) of working with CSS Grid layout and how we can begin leveling up our Grid skills.
+Discussing the positives (as well as the negatives) of working with CSS Grid Layout and how we can begin leveling up our Grid skills.

-Trent Walton followed up the lunch hour with his talk on third-party scripts, how many we have loading on our sites, ways to check the speed of our sites with all the stuff we have loading on them and to be honest (when I ran a check) I nearly fell over in my chair on how much it takes and how fast it is to load this site.
+Trent Walton followed up the lunch hour with his talk on third-party scripts, how many we have loading on our sites, ways to check the speed of our sites with all the stuff we have loading on them and to be honest (when I ran a check) I nearly fell over in my chair on how much it takes and how fast it is to load my old site.

 Trent also shared ways to include third-party scripts and services on our sites.
 Benefits and concerns about those third-party scripts.
 Using your ad blocker versus not and seeing the difference with the preferred browser inspector of your choice.
 A great talk and his first time speaking at AEA.
 Job well done!